destination-earth/DestinE_ESA_CityNexus/doc/source/index.rst

 On the one hand, this allows deriving statistically robust baseline conditions when characterizing the reference patterns for the human mobility and the different KPIs.
 On the other hand, this enables a more realistic and nuanced understanding of the effects of "what-if" mobility and infrastructural changes at different times of the year.

-Four cities acre currently available for demostration purposes in the platform: **Copenaghen** (Denmark), **Bologna** (Italy), **Seville** (Spain), and **Aarhus** (Denmark).
+Four cities acre currently available for demonstration purposes in the platform: **Copenhagen** (Denmark), **Bologna** (Italy), **Seville** (Spain), and **Aarhus** (Denmark).
 These cities were selected as first targets for their alignment with the project's focus on sustainable mobility, air quality improvement, and urban innovation.
-In priciple all cities participating in the EU Mission for 100 Climate-Neutral and Smart Cities by 2030 underscore a shared commitment to climate adaptation and sustainable urban development, hence they are candidates for future adaptations and extensions of the platform.
+In principle all cities participating in the EU Mission for 100 Climate-Neutral and Smart Cities by 2030 underscore a shared commitment to climate adaptation and sustainable urban development, hence they are candidates for future adaptations and extensions of the platform.

 The CITYNEXUS models have been trained using: